MozillaSecurity/FuzzManager/README.md

 FTB (Fuzzing Tool Box) is the underlying library that contains classes for parsing report output from various tools (ReportInfo), bucketing reports (ReportSignature), and parsing assertions (AssertionHelper).
-This can be used locally without having a running FuzzManager server instance to support report logging and bucketing.
+This can be used locally without having a running WebCompatManager server instance to support report logging and bucketing.
 FTB already supports a variety of tools like GDB, ASan and Minidumps but can be extended to support any form of report information you would like.